Pam Dawber

 Dawber moved to New York City and was initially a fashion model with Wilhelmina Models before switching to acting.
 She appeared in television commercials (Nair, Underalls, etc.).[4][5]

-Dawber screen-tested for the title role in Tabitha, a 1977-1978 situation comedy spun off from Bewitched, which role instead went to Lisa Hartman.
-However, ABC-TV was favorably enough impressed with her to enroll her in its "talent development" program, which paid its participants until they could find appropriate roles.[citation needed] Garry K. Marshall recruited her from this program.
+Dawber screen-tested for the title role in Tabitha, a situation comedy spun off from Bewitched, which went to Lisa Hartman, instead.
+ABC-TV, however, was favorably enough impressed with her to enroll her in its "talent development" program, which paid its participants until they could find appropriate roles.
+It was from this program that Garry K. Marshall recruited her.

-Dawber's professional breakthrough came when Marshall chose her, despite her having relatively little acting experience and not having auditioned for the part, as one of the two title characters of the ABC sitcom Mork & Mindy, which ran from 1978 to 1982.
+Dawber's professional breakthrough came when Garry K. Marshall chose her, despite her having relatively little acting experience and not having auditioned for the part, as one of the two title characters of the ABC sitcom Mork & Mindy, which ran from 1978 to 1982.
 She portrayed Mindy McConnell, the comedic foil and eventual love interest for the extraterrestrial Mork from the planet Ork, played by a then-unknown Robin Williams.
-The show was extremely popular in its debut season, when it averaged at number three in the Nielsen ratings for the year.[6]
-The only major difficulty for her on set was that she often found it impossible to maintain the proper composure in character in the face of her co-star's hailed comedic talent.
-Also, pressure came from the TV network to sexualize her character as the series progressed, which Dawber successfully resisted, with Williams's support.
+The show was extremely popular in its debut season, when it averaged at number three in the Nielsen ratings for the year.

 Dawber sang in a 1980s Los Angeles Civic Light Opera production of Gilbert & Sullivan's The Pirates of Penzance, based on the Joseph Papp/New York Shakespeare Festival production.
 Her role, as Mabel, had been played by Linda Ronstadt in the New York run of the show.

-Although mostly known for her television work, Dawber has starred in several films, including the comedy movie Stay Tuned (1992) with John Ritter and the period movie I'll Remember April (1999), alongside her husband Mark Harmon.
+Although mostly known for her television work, Dawber has starred in several films, including the 1992 movie Stay Tuned with John Ritter and the 1999 period movie I'll Remember April, alongside her husband Mark Harmon.

 In 1997, Dawber starred in the television series Life... and Stuff.[8]

-In 2014, she reunited with Robin Williams on his comedy series The Crazy Ones as a love interest of Williams's character.[9][10]
-But this reunion failed to boost the show's ratings, and it was cancelled shortly afterwards.
-Williams, already suffering from Lewy body dementia by this time, committed suicide later that year.
+In 2014, she reunited with Robin Williams on his comedy series The Crazy Ones as a love interest of Williams's character.
+Unfortunately, though, this reunion failed to boost the show's ratings, and it was canceled shortly afterwards.

 Dawber is a national spokeswoman for Big Brothers Big Sisters of America.